 What happens after you submit a warranty claim?
 Your complete guide to stress-free coverage

 Within minutes of submitting your claim, several things happen automatically.
-Your claim receives a unique reference number—save this!
-It's your golden ticket to tracking progress and getting quick answers from customer service.
+Your claim receives a unique claim reference number, save this!
+It’s your golden ticket to tracking progress and getting quick answers from customer service.

 The warranty provider's system immediately verifies basic information: Is your product still under warranty?
 Is your purchase date valid?
 Does your claim fall within covered scenarios?
 Think of this as an initial health check for your claim.